Singularities in positive characteristic, stratification and simplification of the singular locus: Proof of Theorem

-have the same integral closure in $B[W]$ (here $\overline{{\mathcal G}^{(d)}}$ denotes the image of ${\mathcal G}^{(d)}$ in $B[W]$). \end{enumerate} Since (\ref{transorder1}) is an arbitrary admissible projection and $B$ has been fixed in step 1, the first part of Theorem \ref{ordertau} will follow from Proposition \ref{preorder}.
+is an integral extension in $B[W]$ (here $\overline{{\mathcal G}^{(d)}}$ denotes the image of ${\mathcal G}^{(d)}$ in $B[W]$). \end{enumerate} Since (\ref{transorder1}) is an arbitrary admissible projection and $B$ has been fixed in step 1, the first part of Theorem \ref{ordertau} will follow from Proposition \ref{preorder}.

 \

 {\bf Idea of the proof of the second part of Theorem \ref{ordertau}}

 \